 Students can widen and deepen knowledge about computer science, computer engineering, and information and communication technology so that they acquire practical and general skills.
 Students can also develop their ability to work with a diverse group of people through collaborative team projects and develop discussion and presentation skills through research activities.

 Yes.
-Students can also take the courses given in Japanese for credits, which are similar or equivalent to the courses in the ICTG Course.
+Students can also take the courses given in Japanese for credits, which are similar or equivalent to the courses in the ICTG Program.
 However, the credits for the Bachelor's degree in this program should be acquired mainly from the courses taught in English.

 Yes.
 We have a buddy program in which Japanese students individually support your daily life and can study with you as a buddy.
 International students can conduct various activities. with them.
 You can also spend a fun time with Japanese students through activities at the Global Lounge, clubs, and your laboratory.